BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^noandroid]: **No Androids.** Gordian Seed Tool is not currently available for Android.
 Replacing the two uses of Gordian Seed Tool is this default scenario with Alternative Signing Devices that support Android is required if one or more iOS or MacOS[^nomacos] devices are not available.
 However, our general assumption is that Apple's walled garden of the App store and Apple's high-profile development of iOS (and MacOS) results in an ecosystem that is safer, and so we generally prefer an iOS device over an Android device for safety and security.
 At minimum, the purchase of two iPod Touches seems like a worthwhile investment to protect a large sum of digital assets

 [^nomacos]: **No Macs.** An iOS device is a much better choice than a MacOS device, as it has a smaller attack surface and was built from the start with more fundamental sandboxed security in mind.

+[^whichsafe]: **Which Safe?** Our fundamental belief is that the main purpose of a safe is to deter casual theft, so that someone doesn't idly pick up one of your keys or signing devices and make off with them.
+Even for a break-in, all a safe has to do is be more than [8-12 minutes](https://www.apialarm.com/blog/protection/how-long-does-the-average-burglary-last/) worth of trouble, and it'll keep your material safe.
+On the flipside, if a burglar is purposefully going after your key material, no safe, not even one bolted down, will keep it protected from a determined attack.
+So which safe do we recommend?
+A cheap safe is likely to meet most of the basic criteria, but if you've got a substantial cryptocurrency holding, then obviously you should spend the money on a more expensive safe to help protect it.

 [^2]: **Separating Keys.** This multisig scenario suggests the use of three keys, any two of which can be combined to use funds.
 A basic rule of thumb is to _never_ place seeds (or their associated private keys) on the same device or network, because doing so turns it into a SPOC where a compromise of that network or device could then compromise your multisig, and thus your assets.
 Though this scenario suggests the use of Gordian Seed Tool to create two different seeds, one active seed and one recovery seed, those seeds should _not_ be created on the same device.
 For the active key, we suggest use of your personal iPhone or else a brand-new iPod Touch, to make it optimally accessible and also optimally protected.
 For your recovery key, we suggest you use an older iPod Touch or even borrowing a trusted partner's iPhone; you'll be deleting that seed after you create it.
 In a pinch, you _could_ use the same iPhone or iPod Touch for both creating a recovery key and holding an active key, provided you were careful about deleting the recovery key, per the scenario instructions.
 However, if you're holding any notable funds, it's better to invest some money at the start to do this right: using the same device for two seeds, even chronologically separated, creates a Single Point of Compromise (SPOC).